caramel-juni/juni-console-blog/content/posts/28/spotdl-config.md

 # *extra!! extra!!:* see this [excellent article](https://lunamouse.bearblog.dev/day110/) by my good friend on a related topic:
 It's *somewhat* the "inverse" to my article (which is largely digital) but...
 I still feel holds relevance.
 Taking back control of **what "ownership" means**, in the ways & formats that are **unique to the individual using them.** To make a larger difference overall through small steps that lead to greater pushback.
 Be it `DVDs`, or `.mp3s` (or, `opus`'s, lol) - one rip at a time. **[What would clippy do?](https://www.youtube.com/watch?v=2_Dtmpe9qaQ)**

+Further, here's another spectacular video (part of a series) on [a more mindful/intentional use of media & assessing the notion of "consumption"](https://youtu.be/VzKr-tMr8qQ?si=uJFdcvmkx3b6jpRr) in the modern era.